Nextdoor/conductor-open/README.md

 ./conductorSetup.sh
 ```

 Later on, to test integration with Github, Jenkins and Slack.
-Set the respective variables in a the ```envfile``` in the root conductor folder.
+Set the respective variables in the ```envfile``` in the root conductor folder.

 ## Terminology